SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleRule.md

----
-layout: glossary
-title: Add-VSSESReceiptRuleRule
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSESReceiptRuleRule

 ## SYNOPSIS
-Adds an AWS::SES::ReceiptRule.Rule resource property to the template
+Adds an AWS::SES::ReceiptRule.Rule resource property to the template.
+Receipt rules enable you to specify which actions Amazon SES should take when it receives mail on behalf of one or more email addresses or domains that you own.

 ## SYNTAX